Creating Mythologies for New Futures, with Artist Tanja Thorjussen, Begins November 23

 PLEASE NOTE: Classes will be recorded and archived for students who cannot make that time

-In this workshop-oriented course, we will create speculative mythologies rooted in the natural world.
-Together, we'll journey through time and space, listening deeply to nature's voice so we can craft stories that address our challenging era and offer optimistic new possibilities for transformation.
+Together, through hands-on creative making, we'll listen deeply to nature's voice so we can craft stories that address our challenging era and offer optimistic new possibilities for transformation.

 Today, many prevailing myths center around heroes, winners, and conquerors—fear-driven, dystopian narratives where a lone individual saves the world.
 These patriarchal stories too often perpetuate cycles of scarcity and violence, merely replacing one system of oppression with another.
-Instead of inspiring genuine change, they keep us stuck in destructive loops.
+Instead of inspiring genuine change, they can keep us stuck in destructive loops.

-This class offers an alternative: a narrative approach grounded in the natural world.
-By connecting to and listening to plants, animals, fungi, and bodies of water, we'll explore new mythologies that foster connection and renewal.
-Drawing inspiration from science fiction and speculative art, we will ask: How can we co-create mythologies—through story, image, and ritual—with and about the more-than-human world?
+By connecting to and listening to plants, animals, fungi, and bodies of water, we can find new stories that foster connection and renewal in a fresh way.
+Drawing inspiration from science and biology, and science fiction, surrealism and speculative art, we will ask: How can we co-create mythologies—through story, image, art-making and ritual—with and about the more-than-human world?

 Classes will be workshop-based, with plenty of time for drawing, writing, and discussion.
 We will experiment with different media—no previous art experience required.